Shop & Buy Discount Theme Park Tickets — Use Promo Code Parkprodigy10 to Save an Extra $10 on Select Tickets Shop Now

 islands-of-adventure

-In this article, we will break down exactly how many days for Universal Orlando in 2025!
-Based on the last 12 months’ worth of wait time data, we recommend 2-days for Universal Studios and Islands of Adventure, and 3-days if you plan to spend a day at each park, including Volcano Bay or the new park EPIC Universe, which opens on May 22nd, 2025.
+In this article, we will break down exactly how many days for Universal Orlando!
+Based on the last 12 months’ worth of wait time data, we recommend 2-days for Universal Studios and Islands of Adventure, and 3-days if you plan to spend a day at each park, including Volcano Bay or the new park EPIC Universe.
 Lastly, we would recommend 4-5 days if you plan to visit all four parks, relax, and spend time at your hotel as well.

 SPECIAL NOTE: If you need help picking the best time to visit Universal Orlando for your next vacation, check out our Universal Crowd calendar!